DLR-RM/BlenderProc/examples/bop_challenge/README.md

 ![](rendering.png)

-Here, we collect the official BlenderProc configs for all 7 core datasets that were used to generate the provided synthetic data for the BOP Challenge 2020.
+Here you find the official BlenderProc configs that we used to generate the provided synthetic data for the BOP Challenge 2020 (7 core datasets).
 The output will be a dataset in [BOP Format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md).

 For LineMOD, the objects are placed upright on a plane based on the [bop_object_on_surface_sampling](../bop_object_on_surface_sampling) example.
 All other datasets are created by dropping objects using physics based on the [bop_object_physics_positioning](../bop_object_physics_positioning) example.
 Make sure to read through them if you want to understand and adapt the configs.